1. Measure the lash to your eyes

 Place the eyelash along your lash line to see if you may need to trim them to fit your eye.
 The lash should start where your natural eyelash begin, if you apply them too close to the inner corner it may irritate your eyes.

 2. Trim lashes if need be

 If you have to trim your lashes to fit, remember to do it from the outside edge and don't cut through the lashes, always cut them at the strip.
-If you don’t you might cut half of other lashes off you wanted to keep.
+If you don’t you might cut off lashes you wanted to keep.